From rock to Z88.3: A journey of faith

 One morning a listener called requesting that we play “Highway to Hell” by AC/DC.
 She wanted it dedicated to her boyfriend who had committed suicide the week before.
 Instead of praying with her, which I still wish I had done, we played the song.
 It was at that moment I realized I was encouraging that kind of mind-set.

 That was it!
 I knew it was time.
 I went home and told my husband, Jim, that I had to quit.
 He encouraged me to put together my resume and start looking for a new job.

 “No, you don’t understand,” I told him.
 “God is telling me to quit RIGHT NOW.”

 Jim replied: “Did God happen to mention how we are going to pay our bills with just one income?”

-Eventually our group of radio stations were sold and I wasn’t comfortable with the direction things were heading.
+Eventually, our group of radio stations were sold and I wasn’t comfortable with the direction in which things were heading.
 Again, God told me it was time to trust him and I resigned without another job waiting.
 I spent a few months searching and even turned down a sales job at the No. 1 television station because God told me something better was in store.

 In the Fall of 2010, we felt lead to put our house up for sale and just trust what God had in store for us next.
 So in Spring 2011 we popped a “For Sale By Owner” sign in our front yard with no idea where we would live if it sold.
 I don’t need to tell you that God had it all under control, of course.
 The next road lead us straight down to Orlando, Florida.

-I now work evenings at Z88.3!
-And God blessed my husband immediately with a wonderful job in his newspaper career.
-Although we are now far away from our two sons (Joe 24 and Matt 22) who both live in Minnesota, they are thrilled to have a permanent vacation spot in Florida, especially when spring training comes around.
+I now work afternoons at Z88.3!
+My husband Jim works in ministry at The Orlando Union Rescue Mission.
+Our oldest son, Joe, is 27 and is also a radio announcer; our youngest son, Matt, is 25 and works with the Phillies.
+Although we are now far away from our two boys, they are thrilled to have a permanent vacation spot in Florida; especially when spring training comes around.